 Hello my name is Mike Tattersall but there’s no easy way to prove that in digital health and care services currently.
-At NHS Digital we are looking at how we can enable patients to securely and conveniently access online health services in a consistent way.
+At NHS Digital, and in partnership with NHS England, we are looking at how we can enable patients to securely and conveniently access online health services in a consistent way.

 The role of digital identity

 NHS Digital and other NHS organisations are trying to transform the way people engage with the NHS, by delivering digital tools and services that help patients to take control of their own health and care.

 In doing this, we need to be able to protect everyone’s privacy, making sure that only the right people can access information and we can connect people quickly, safely and accurately to the correct services and records.

 Some things are different in health and care

 Health and care is a highly complex and diverse environment.
 This means we have to develop a digital identity strategy that makes adoption simple and inexpensive for the 100’s and potentially 1000’s of services that might need an identity solution.

 The risks in health and care services are quite different to the risks for other sectors.
 For example, someone who has lost money due to fraud can be compensated and their finances restored.
 However, once personal health information has been leaked, the leak can’t be undone and the information can’t be unknown by the perpetrator.

 There has been a lot of work in central government to define standards and principles for identity proofing and authentication, and we are working to translate these to a health and care context.

 To make sure we are doing the right thing we are starting small and working iteratively hand-in-hand with other NHS organisations on the following: